-- Mechanical dial indicators are simple, inexpensive, and provide all the information needed, but require a human being to monitor, read, and record the values.
+- Mechanical dial indicators are simple, inexpensive, and provide all the information needed, but they require a human being to monitor, read, and record the values.
 Upon completion of the test, the data must be manually calculated and graphed.
 This can be an economical method when only a few tests are performed occasionally.

 - Digital dial indicators are available that are easier to set up and monitor.
-They can be used in the same manner as analog dial gauges, but can be configured with optional cables and export software to transfer data to an Excel-type spreadsheet or to dedicated software applications.
+They can be used in the same manner as analog dial gauges but can be configured with optional cables and export software to transfer data to an Excel-type spreadsheet or to dedicated software applications.

-- LVDTs have a higher level of accuracy and reliability and enable the user to build a data collection system to simply populate a spreadsheet or export information to software applications.
+- LVDTs have a higher level of accuracy and reliability and enable the user to build a data collection system to populate a spreadsheet or export information to software applications.

-- Data Acquisition Software collects, displays, and graphs digital test data in real-time and creates detailed test reports based on ASTM/AASHTO requirements ready for distribution.
+- Data Acquisition Software collects, displays, and graphs digital test data in real time and creates detailed test reports based on ASTM/AASHTO requirements ready for distribution.
 These applications ensure efficiency, consistency, and accuracy throughout the consolidation testing process.

 We hope this blog has provided some insight to help you select equipment for soil consolidation testing.
 If you have questions about equipment or applications, please contact us.